neondatabase/website/content/docs/manage/projects.md

 ## Delete a project

-Deleting a project is a permanent action, which also deletes any compute endpoints, branches, databases, and users that belong to the project.
+Deleting a project is a permanent action, which also deletes any compute endpoints, branches, databases, and roles that belong to the project.

 To delete a project: